-Back in 1895, the first motorcycle tires were called pneumatic tires.
-This style of tire was originally invented for the bicycle seven years earlier in 1888 by John Boyd Dunlop who later went on to found the Dunlop Pneumatic Tyre Company.
+Back in 1895, the first styles were called pneumatic tires.
+This style was originally invented for the bicycle seven years earlier in 1888 by John Boyd Dunlop who later went on to found the Dunlop Pneumatic Tyre Company.

 These early tires used to be made of real rubber, but nowadays, newer manufacturing technologies are being implemented and the manufacturers are now using such things as synthetic rubbers, nylon, silicone, carbon fibers, and other high tech compounds to make them even more flexible, safe, durable and reliable.

-However, now with manufactures creating more advanced compounds, the number of plies used is no longer the best gauge of the tire's strength.
-So, in this day and age, you also need to pay attention to other metrics such as the tire's speed and load ratings too.
+However, now with manufactures creating more advanced compounds, the number of plies used is no longer the best gauge its strength.
+So, in this day and age, you also need to pay attention to other metrics such as its speed and load ratings too.

-Radial Motorcycle Tires, on the other hand, made their debut in the early 1980s.
-The main difference between a Radial and a Bias-Ply Tire is that plies in Radials are laid down in a perpendicular method from the inner to outer beads.
+The radial format, on the other hand, made their debut in the early 1980s.
+The main difference between a Radial and a Bias-Ply is that plies in Radials are laid down in a perpendicular method from the inner to outer beads.
 The plies are essentially wrapped over the entire face and then down the sidewall too.
 Then to strengthen them and reduce wear, they are then belted typically with strands of steel.
 This also why they are commonly referred to as being radial belted or steel belted.

 One of the biggest advantages of a Radial tire is that they are designed to dissipate heat better which allows for the motorcycle rider to go even faster.
-One of the downsides of the early style of Radial tires was that the process tended to result in making the sidewalls a bit too thin which made them more susceptible to punctures.
-However, with new manufacturing processes, they are now infusing different compounds such as Kevlar or Aramid fibers into the sidewall portion of the tire to make them stronger, puncture-resistant, and longer-lasting.
+One of the downsides of the early style of radials was that the process tended to result in making the sidewalls a bit too thin which made them more susceptible to punctures.
+However, with new manufacturing processes, they are now infusing different compounds such as Kevlar or Aramid fibers into the sidewall portion to make them stronger, puncture-resistant, and longer-lasting.

-Choosing between tubeless and tube-type tires depends on the rim type that is mounted on the motorcycle.
-For example, tubeless tires are mainly designed for airtight construction.
-That's why spoked rims wouldn't work well with this application because they would most likely develop air leakage problems with a tubeless version mounted on them.
-Hence, a tire with an inner tube is recommended for such rims, but in all cases make sure you pick the correct tube stem type and size.
+Choosing between tubeless and tube-type tires depends on the rim type that is mounted on your ride.
+For example, tubeless versions are mainly designed for airtight construction.
+That's why spoked rims wouldn't work well with this application because they would most likely develop air leakage problems with a tubeless ones mounted on them.
+Hence, combining it with an inner tube is recommended for such rims, but in all cases make sure you pick the correct tube stem type and size.

 Whereas, with alloy rims, tubeless tires are recommended.
-However, there is typically no harm in using the inner tubes with tubeless tires too.
+However, there is typically no harm in using the inner tubes with tubeless styles too.
 In fact, this configuration is recommended to be used when either the wheels are torn out or have air leakage issues.
-It is important to select the right size of tire valves for the tubeless tire as per the valve hole in the wheel.
+It is important to select the right size of valves for the tubeless style as per the valve hole in the wheel.
 The size of the valve hole is typically 8.3 mm.

-Motorcycle Tires come in various Tire Sizes and speed and load ratings.
-Generally, the sizing format used will look something like this "110/70-17 54H" wherein the first number in the series, "110", stands for the tire's width in millimeters.
+Motorcycle Tires come in various sizes and speed and load ratings.
+Generally, the sizing format used will look something like this "110/70-17 54H" wherein the first number in the series, "110", stands for its width in millimeters.
 The next number in this example, "70", refers to its aspect ratio.
-The third number, "17" means that the diameter of the rim that this tire would fit a 17-inch tall rim.
+The third number, "17" means that the diameter of the rim would need to be 17-inches tall.
 The fourth number, "54", is the load-bearing capacity and letter at the end of it, "H", is the speed rating.
 So, in this example, if you look at the two charts below, you will see that a 54H means that you need to keep your total load to be under 467 pounds and you should keep the speed below 130 MPH.